All for You Tour: Postponements and cancellations

-The premiere show in Vancouver at GM Place was postponed because an integral piece of the stage set did not arrive in time for rehearsals and the planned premiere performance.
-According to a statement released by Orca Bay and SFX Concerts, the shipping problem was blamed on the Canada Day and Independence Day holidays.
-The singer had been rehearsing in Vancouver for about a week in preparation for the tour, and began officially in Portland, Oregon on July 7, 2001.
-The Edmonton show was also cancelled because of the stage delivery problems.
-The same month, a show in Milwaukee was rescheduled when Jackson chipped a tooth during rehearsals for the show and had to undergo a root canal.
-In early August 2001, Jackson caught a flu, which forced the postponement of shows in Cleveland, Indianapolis, and Pittsburgh.
+The first scheduled show of the tour, at Vancouver, British Columbia's GM Place, was indefinitely postponed (and ultimately cancelled) when an integral piece of the stage set did not arrive on-time for prior rehearsals and the planned tour schedule.
+According to a statement released by Orca Bay and SFX Concerts, the shipping problems were blamed on the Canada Day and American Independence Day holidays, on July 1 and 4, respectively; Jackson and her entourage had been rehearsing in Vancouver for about a week prior to the start of the tour.
+Officially, the tour began anew in Portland, Oregon on July 7, 2001.
+The Edmonton, Alberta show was also cancelled because of the aforementioned delivery issues.
+That same month, a show in Milwaukee, Wisconsin was rescheduled after Jackson chipped a tooth during rehearsals and had to undergo a root canal.
+In early August 2001, Jackson then came-down with the flu, which forced the postponement of shows in Cleveland, Indianapolis, and Pittsburgh.
 A show at New York's Madison Square Garden which was scheduled for August 21, 2001, was moved to the day before due to scheduling conflicts with the WNBA playoffs.
 She also rescheduled two concerts in Philadelphia and Charlotte in late August 2001, due to a recurring respiratory problem.
-The singer canceled a planned show in Birmingham.
+The singer also canceled a scheduled show in Birmingham, Alabama.

 Jackson was scheduled to perform a concert in Tampa, Florida on September 11, 2001.
 However, that night's show was postponed and rescheduled after the attacks happening on that day.
 The following two shows in Ft.
-Lauderdale were also rescheduled due to the attack.
-The tour resumed on September 16 in New Orleans, Louisiana.
-On October 1, 2001, the whole European leg was canceled, citing travel concerns for her entourage following the September 11 attacks.
-Jackson said in a statement: "My European fans are among the most loyal and I was very excited to share this show with them.
+Lauderdale were also rescheduled due to the tragedies.
+However, the tour resumed—with heightened security measures—five days later, on September 16, in New Orleans, Louisiana.
+On October 1, 2001, the entire European leg of the tour was canceled, citing travel concerns for Jackson’s entourage following the September 11th attacks.
+Jackson said in a statement: "My European fans are among the most loyal[,] and I was very excited to share this show with them.
 I have agonized over this decision.
 Like most people, the events of Sept.
-11 have troubled me enormously and I remain concerned about the foreseeable future.
-If anything happened to anyone on this tour, I could never forgive myself".
-The singer was due to play 24 dates across Europe, beginning October 31, 2001 in Stockholm and wrapping December 17 in Birmingham, England.
-Additionally, Jackson's planned performance at the MTV Europe Music Awards 2001, on November 8, 2001, in Frankfurt, Germany, was also canceled, with a spokesperson affirming, "She won't be coming to Europe at all [this year]".
-Jackson considered a return to Europe in 2002, although it did not happen.
+11 have troubled me enormously[,] and I remain concerned about the foreseeable future.
+If anything happened to anyone on this tour, I could never forgive myself."
+The singer was due to play 24 dates across Europe, beginning on 31 October 2001 in Stockholm, Sweden and ending nearly two months later, on 17 December 2001, in Birmingham, England.
+Additionally, Jackson's planned performance and appearance on the MTV Europe Music Awards 2001, filmed that year on 8 November in Frankfurt, Germany, was also cancelled, a spokesperson affirming: "She [Jackson] won't be coming to Europe at all [this year]".
+The singer had later considered another European tour the following year, in 2002, although it did not ultimately come to fruition.